Join us on 4/13, and Learn about Sewage in the Sound and the West Point Wastewater Disaster

-Come mix and mingle with the Sierra Club Seattle Group and learn more about what happened on February 9 when the Westpoint Sewage Treatment Plant at Discovery Park flooded, dumping over 180 million gallons of stormwater and sewage into Puget Sound, and about Seattle's Wastewater system.
+On February 9th, the West Point Wastewater Treatment Plant at Discovery Park flooded, dumping over 180 million gallons of stormwater and sewage into Puget Sound.

 Puget Soundkeeper is a local non-profit who's mission is to protect and preserve the waters of Puget Sound.
 Soundkeeper staff and trained volunteers are on the water every week by boat and kayak, monitoring the health of the Sound and its tributaries.
 As a major environmental stakeholder, Soundkeeper actively engages government agencies and businesses working to regulate pollution discharges from sewage treatment plants, industrial facilities, construction sites, and municipalities.
 Soundkeeper also enforces the Clean Water Act of 1972, using the power granted to citizens to sue under provisions of the Act to bring egregious polluters into compliance with the law.
 You can learn more about Soundkeeper at pugetsoundkeeper.org.